Schema-First Telemetry in Go: A New Approach to Observability

 )

 In this snippet, the keys "service.id", "endpoint", and "status_code" are just strings.
 You choose them in code, perhaps following suggested naming conventions.
-This approach is straightforward, but all the knowledge about these fields is implicit – the code is the only place where the “schema” exists.
-There’s no formal description of what "service.id" means or what values "status_code" can take, except maybe in documentation or tribal knowledge.
-Some common issues with the code-first approach include:
+This is straightforward, but all the knowledge about these fields is implicit.
+The code is the only place where the “schema” exists.
+There’s no formal description of what "service.id" means or what values "status_code" can take, beyond maybe documentation or tribal knowledge.
+Common problems with the code-first approach:

-• Discoverability: Consumers of telemetry (like engineers writing queries or dashboards) have to guess or search what attributes are available and what they mean.
-If you have many services, each might use slightly different keys for the same concept (e.g., "userId" vs "user.id").
+- Discoverability: Consumers of telemetry (engineers writing queries or dashboards) have to guess or search what attributes exist and what they mean.
+With many services, each might use slightly different keys for the same concept (e.g.,

-• Consistency: Nothing enforces consistency.
+"userId"vs"user.id"). - Consistency: Nothing enforces consistency.
 Developers may mis-name a field or use it differently than others.
-OpenTelemetry provides semantic conventions – standard names for common attributes – but these are not strictly enforced, only encouraged.
+OpenTelemetry offers semantic conventions, standard names for common attributes, but these are encouraged, not enforced.

-• Change Management: Evolving telemetry is risky.
-If you rename an attribute in code, any dashboards or alerts depending on the old name break.
-Without a schema, there’s no easy way to notify or automatically migrate consumers of that change.
+"status_code"is an integer HTTP status, or that"endpoint"is a URL path.
+Units and types are often lost; everything becomes a string label. - Change management: Evolving telemetry is risky.
+Rename an attribute in code and any dashboard or alert that depends on the old name breaks.
+Without a schema there’s no easy way to notify or automatically migrate consumers.

-In a code-first world, if you decide to add a new attribute (say, a shard ID) to a metric, you simply add another key-value in the code.
-It’s easy for the developer, but that new field’s existence and meaning has to be communicated to everyone downstream – usually via documentation or code review.
+In a code-first world, adding a new attribute (say a shard ID) to a metric is just another key-value in the code.
+Easy for the developer, but that new field’s existence and meaning still has to reach everyone downstream, usually through documentation or code review.

 What is Schema-First Telemetry?

-A schema-first approach means you explicitly define the structure and metadata of telemetry before writing instrumentation code.
-Think of it like designing a schema for a database or an API.
-Yuri Shkuro (Meta) describe using Thrift IDL files to define telemetry data types (metrics, log events, etc.), including rich annotations for semantics.
-This schema is the single source of truth for what telemetry your app can emit.
+A schema-first approach means you define the structure and metadata of telemetry before writing instrumentation code, much like designing a schema for a database or an API.
+Yuri Shkuro (Meta) describes using Thrift IDL files to define telemetry data types (metrics, log events, and so on) with rich annotations for semantics.
+The schema becomes the single source of truth for what telemetry your app can emit.

 Key aspects of schema-first telemetry:

-• Compile-time Checks: Because telemetry fields are now struct fields or typed constants, many errors (like typos in attribute names or assigning wrong types) become compile-time errors.
-If you try to record a string into a field defined as an int, the code won’t compile – a big win for robustness.
+- Compile-time checks: Because telemetry fields are now struct fields or typed constants, many errors (typos in attribute names, wrong types) become compile-time errors.
+Try to record a string into a field defined as an int and the code won’t compile, which is a real win for robustness.

 Example: Defining and Using a Telemetry Schema